Dark galaxy: Structure

-Methodology to observe dark bodies
+Methodology

 Dark galaxies contain no visible stars and are invisible to optical telescopes.
 The Arecibo Galaxy Environment Survey (AGES) harnessed the Arecibo radio telescope to search for dark galaxies, which are predicted to contain detectable amounts of neutral hydrogen.
 The Arecibo radio telescope was useful where others are not because of its ability to detect the emission from this neutral hydrogen, specifically the 21-cm line.

 Alternative theories

 Scientists say that the galaxies we see today only began to create stars after dark galaxies.
 Based on numerous scientific assertions, dark galaxies played a big role in many of the galaxies astronomers and scientists see today.
 Martin Haehnel, from Kavli Institute for Cosmology at the University of Cambridge, claims that the precursor to the Milky Way galaxy was actually a much smaller bright galaxy that had merged with dark galaxies nearby to form the Milky Way we currently see.
 Multiple scientists agree that dark galaxies are building blocks of modern galaxies.
 Sebastian Cantalupo of the University of California, Santa Cruz, agrees with this theory.
 He goes on to say, "In our current theory of galaxy formation, we believe that big galaxies form from the merger of smaller galaxies.
 Dark galaxies bring to big galaxies a lot of gas, which then accelerates star formation in the bigger galaxies."
 Scientists have specific techniques they use to locate these dark galaxies.
 These techniques have the capability of teaching us more about other special events that occur in the universe; for instance, the cosmic web.
 This "web" is made of invisible filaments of gas and dark matter believed to permeate the universe, as well as "feeding and building galaxies and galaxy clusters where the filaments intersect."